National Apology Day (13 February)

 On 13 February 2008, Prime Minister Kevin Rudd made an apology to Australia's Indigenous Peoples, reflecting on those who were Stolen Generations.

-Find more information, including transcripts of this speech, on the Australian Government website.
+Find a transcript of this speech on the Australian Government website.

 National Close the Gap Day (March)